James Clegg D-Day

 He recalls: That was the end of my Normandy campaign.
 I went back to Roedean school.
 I was now Chief Petty Officer, and I was asked what command I wanted.
 I asked what they had got, and there was a ship being completed in the docks at Middlesborough, and I said ‘I’ll have that.’
 So on the strength of standing-by the building of the Loch class frigate HMS Loch Achray on Teesside, I took the chance to get married and spent my honeymoon in Middlesborough!

 James’s ship (no F426) became the flotilla leader of the 8th Escort Group, working in the Western Approaches and taking part in the sinking of U-1024 in the Irish Sea on April 13th 1945.
 After the signing of Peace in Europe, in May 1945, he sailed to the Far East until the finish of the war in August 1945.

 James was discharged on 17th May 1946 and returned to the Manchester area, taking up a position as maintenance engineer at Ferrantes in Failsworth.
 However, during his wartime service ship’s maintenance had been carried out in South Africa and on shore leave there he had been taken with the country.
 Consequently, in 1947 he emigrated to South Africa and at the end of his working career at Cape Town City Council he was Chief Engineering Assistant in the Distribution department.
-When he retired in 1983 he returned to Bramhall, Stockport, where he continues to live.
+When he retired in 1983 he returned to live in Bramhall, Stockport.